Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano

 On their honeymoon in San Sebastian, Spain

 Felipe and Letizia’s honeymoon itinerary was not published, but the media did piece together their whirlwind trip.
-The couple started off visiting several places in Spain: Cuenca, San Sebastian, Teruel, Zaragoza, Navarre, and Basque Country.
+The couple started their honeymoon by visiting several places in Spain: Cuenca, San Sebastian, Teruel, Zaragoza, Navarre, and Basque Country.
 Next, they went to Jordan to attend the wedding of Prince Hamzah bin Hussein to his second cousin Princess Noor bint Asem bin Nayef on May 27, 2004.
 (The couple had one daughter and divorced in 2009.)
 While in Jordan, Felipe and Letizia visited Petra, a historical and archaeological city in southern Jordan, famous for its rose-colored rock-cut architecture.
 The newlyweds were seen in Thailand on the island paradise of Koh Muk.
 It is suspected that they also visited India and China, because the pilot of a plane traveling from India to China, welcomed the prince and princess, who were traveling incognito, over the plane’s public address system.
 The Fiji Times reported that Felipe and Letizia stayed for a week in Fiji at the Wakaya Club, a luxurious, expensive resort.
 In their honeymoon’s final stretch, the couple privately cruised the Mediterranean aboard the ship of a Greek ship-owner, stopping at Greek islands and sailing through Italian ports.

 Children